SirHawkinson/SoundSampler/SoundSampler/ReadMe.txt

 How to use:

+Download the release version you're interested in, put the 3 files (CSCore.dll, CSCore.xml [not necessary], SoundSampler.exe) in one folder and double click on the executable.

-SamplerApp (customizable version)
+SamplerApp (Light version)
 - When launched, the program will show up as an icon in the tray menu.
 If there is no USB device available connected, you will be greeted with an appropriate message;
 - Press right mouse button to open context menu;
-- In context menu you have to select COM port to send the data to, you can then select program calculation frequency, choose which columns to analyze (first 3 spectrum columns, so bass or 10 octaves) or to shut it dowm;
+- In context menu you have to select COM port to send the data to, and the speed of calculation;
 - Press left mouse button on the program tray icon to start/stop the program.

-SamplerApp (Light version)
-- Same as above, except it always analyze 10 octaves.

 Before uploading the code to your Arduino:
 - Change the NUM_LEDS number to a number of LEDs you are about to drive;